“An advocate with gravitas who is responsive, strategic and effective”

 Mark also has a very extensive advisory practice and regularly advises City firms on issues arising as transactions are being put together or after they have closed.

-In 2009, Mark advised a joint working party of The Law Society Company Law Committee and The City of London Law Society Company Law and Financial Law Committees on the execution of documents at a virtual signing or closing and on electronic signatures generally.
+In both 2009 and 2016, Mark advised a joint working party of The Law Society Company Law Committee and The City of London Law Society Company Law and Financial Law Committees on the execution of documents at a virtual signing or closing and on electronic signatures generally.

 He edited Paget's Law of Banking (10th, 11th, 12 and 13th editions), Joint Contributor to Halsbury's Laws of England, General Editor Butterworths on-line service Banking Law Direct and a contributor to Professional Negligence and Liability.